-- 1. IOS Press does not redraw or typeset illustrations; they are reproduced photographically from the author's original drawings.
-It is therefore very important that all drawings be of the highest quality. - 2.
-Illustrations (line drawings and photographs) should be on separate sheets of paper, not pasted on pages and not folded. - 3.
-Illustrations should be numbered according to their sequence in the text.
-References should be made in the text to each illustration. - 4.
-Each illustration should be identified on the reverse side (or, in the case of line drawings, on the lower front side) by its number and the name of the author.
-If it is not clear which is the top and which is the bottom of the illustration, indicate which is which. - 5.
-Illustrations should be designed with the format of the page of the journal in mind.
-They should be of such a size as to allow a reduction of 50%. - 6.
-If the illustrations are not produced by software, lettering should be done using transfer letters or Indian ink.
+1. IOS Press does not redraw or typeset illustrations; they are reproduced photographically from the author's original drawings.
+It is therefore very important that all drawings be of the highest quality.

+2. Illustrations (line drawings and photographs) should be on separate sheets of paper, not pasted on pages and not folded.

+3. Illustrations should be numbered according to their sequence in the text.
+References should be made in the text to each illustration.

+4. Each illustration should be identified on the reverse side (or, in the case of line drawings, on the lower front side) by its number and the name of the author.
+If it is not clear which is the top and which is the bottom of the illustration, indicate which is which.

+5. Illustrations should be designed with the format of the page of the journal in mind.
+They should be of such a size as to allow a reduction of 50%.

+6. If the illustrations are not produced by software, lettering should be done using transfer letters or Indian ink.
 Make sure that the size of the lettering is big enough to allow a reduction of 50% without it becoming illegible.
 The text in the illustration should be English.
-Use the same kind of lettering on every illustration. - 7.
-On maps and other illustrations where a scale is needed, use bar scales rather than numerical ones, i.e., do not use scales of the type 1:10,000.
-This avoids problems if the illustration needs to be reduced. - 8.
-Each illustration should have a self-explanatory caption.
-The captions to all illustrations should be typed on a separate sheet of the manuscript. - 9.
-Explanations should be given in the typewritten legend.
-The text in the illustration itself should be kept to a minimum. - 10.
-Photographs are only acceptable if they have good contrast and intensity.
+Use the same kind of lettering on every illustration.

+7. On maps and other illustrations where a scale is needed, use bar scales rather than numerical ones, i.e., do not use scales of the type 1:10,000.
+This avoids problems if the illustration needs to be reduced.

+8. Each illustration should have a self-explanatory caption.
+The captions to all illustrations should be typed on a separate sheet of the manuscript.

+9. Explanations should be given in the typewritten legend.
+The text in the illustration itself should be kept to a minimum.

+10. Photographs are only acceptable if they have good contrast and intensity.
 Only sharp and glossy original photographs without screen can be satisfactorily reproduced.
-Reproductions of photographs which have already appeared in print cannot be accepted. - 11.
-Colour illustrations cannot usually be included, unless the cost of their reproduction is paid for by the author.
+Reproductions of photographs which have already appeared in print cannot be accepted.

+11. Colour illustrations can be included, provided that the cost of their reproduction is met by the author.
+Prices are as follows: for sheets printed on one side in full colour and black-and-white reverse: 4 pp.: NLG 1350; 8 pp.: NLG 1750; and 16 pp.: NLG 3450.
+For sheets printed in full colour on both sides: 4 pp.: NLG 2100; 8 pp.: NLG 2900; and 16 pp.: NLG 5900.
+These are the only options available.
+Please advise the publisher upon submission of the manuscript.